Enabling Confident Purchases on Amazon

 Test Findings

-User testing revealed consistent patterns in how trust cues shaped shopping behavior, highlighting key moments where confidence either increased or decreased and showing opportunities to guide users toward more decisive purchasing decisions.
+User testing revealed consistent patterns in how trust cues shape behavior, highlighting key moments where confidence rises or falls and identifying opportunities to guide more decisive purchases.

 Seller Transparency Builds Confidence